 I call it the First Visit Facade.

 Truthfully, as much as I love a perfectly put together house, our place is messy more often than not.
-Today was particularly messy day.
+Today was a particularly messy day.
 If you stopped by my house unannounced at 2:00 this afternoon, here's what would have greeted you.

 Welcome to the post-sweeping contents of our kitchen floor.